Jade Morris is taking over the reins as the first Female Athletic Director in Williston’s long history.

 Morris served in the athletic programs at Boston College as the Assistant Director, Athletic Stewardship and Donor Relations, and the Senior Associate Director for Student-Athlete Development from 2013-2022.
 She also worked at Belmont Day School as the Associate Athletic Director from 2022-2024.

-Morris is excited for how her role will be able to inspire girls on campus by showing them what’s possible.
+Morris is excited for how her new role will be able to inspire girls on campus by showing them what’s possible.

 “I am honored to be the first woman Athletic Director at Williston and honored to be following in the footsteps of such respected leaders before me,” she told The Willistonian.
 “Growing up, I didn’t see many women in leadership roles in sports, so I hope my journey can inspire young girls to dream big and pursue their passions, whatever they may be.”